backslashart-2018/backslashart.github.io/_posts/2018-12-15-Animation Backend and Sculpture Display.md

 </p>
 <br/>

 Then we slice the heightmap on different levels to draw contour plots.
-The image above shows the plots in different colors.
-No we can use these to create interesting shapes connecting individual points from the GANs.
+The image above shows the contours on different levels in different colors.
+Here's how it looks when we go over each one in iteration.

 <br/>
 <p align="center">